Your Agents Aren't in 50 First Dates. They're in Memento.

 But if the reality is closer to “Memento,” the problem isn’t that the agent forgot.
 It’s that the underlying context it’s trying to reconstruct was never assembled in a coherent way to begin with.
 More data just means more fragments.

+You can’t prompt your way out of missing reasoning.
+Better prompts make the agent better at reading what’s there, but the why behind your system isn’t there to read.
+Pointing the agent at more sources just hands it more Polaroids.
 The shift is from helping the agent reconstruct context to making sure that context exists in a form that can actually guide it.

 That’s where a context engine fits.
 Not as memory, and not just as retrieval, but as a way to surface the decisions, constraints, and conventions that already exist across an organization so the agent isn’t left guessing.